top of page

 PHOTO: STANLEY CHEAH

-JUNE 2025: Cycling Cycling Consistency as Yeo Book Kiak Wins OCBC National Championships Again
+Cycling Consistency as Yeo Boon Kiak Wins OCBC National Championships Again

 While OCBC Cycle's main event went virtual, the Bintan championships served as a major national event for various cycling disciplines, including para-cycling, with riders competing in ITT, Criterium, and Road Races.